A+ New England Weekend!

 What a week!
 We began with Zone conferences on Tuesday.
 We only attended ours, which was held at our building.
 It is always fun to see all of the missionaries come together.
 Lots of hugging and memories shared.
 We were able to see the film, "Meet the Mormons".
 The Missionary department had instructed that the missionaries see this film before its release on Friday so they would be prepared for questions, etc. They will not be able to see it in a theater, so this was the purpose of the early Zone Conferences.
 The film was well done and I recommend it to all who read this.
 We finished out the week trying to keep up so we could be gone for the weekend--and we made it.
 We began our Friday arriving at 30th Street Station--a very huge train station 2 hours early.
 So we watched people...We boarded the train and in just 90 minutes we were in New York City Penn Station where Bob and Twila Harman, Cari Eames, and Jack and Shelley Harman boarded the train.
 Bob and Twila did not know we would be on the train.
 It was fun to see all of them and get to spend the next 7 hours visiting while we traveled up New York, then Connecticut, then Massachusetts, then a sliver of New Hampshire and into Vermont.
 We got off at White River Junction and were met by Kent and Tami Harman who are serving a mission at the Joseph Smith Birthplace Memorial.
 We had all gathered to see what they were doing and visit.
 We were joined by Brad and Diane Neibaur.
 Did we EVER have a wonderful time together!
 Kent and Tami were wonderful tour guides for the Birthplace and for their state.

+This is a country store which has a cafe inside.
+We had a wonderful breakfast with real Vermont Maple syrup.
+We enjoyed apple, pumpkin, and all sorts of different pancakes.
 We were joined for breakfast by the directors (pictured in front) of the Visitor Center at the Birthplace.
 Bob and Twila got to stay in their home in the Joseph Smith room.

 Kent and Tami (aka Elder and Sister Harman) are over the Facilities Maintenance part of the Birthplace.
 They basically caretake the entire 40 acres.
 They shovel the snow, plant, water and weed the flowers, put up and take down Christmas lights, maintain the cleanliness of the monument and memorial and lots of other things.
 They work very hard physically and we were amazed at their work.
 The summer flowers have been removed and they finished planting all of these mums just a couple of weeks ago.